expo/fyi/wsl.md

 ## Connecting to an Expo dev server running from WSL (LAN-compatible)

-To make Expo work from WSL just like it would on any other machine connected directly to your LAN, we need to do two things:

-1. Forward traffic from the WSL virtual machine to the host Windows environment
+To make Expo work from WSL just like it would on any other machine connected directly to your LAN, we need to forward traffic from the WSL virtual machine to the host Windows environment
-2. Make the Expo CLI output a LAN IP address when running `npx expo start`

-### 1. Forwarding traffic from the WSL VM
+### Forwarding traffic from the WSL VM

 WSL 2 now supports a dedicated "mirrored" mode that will forward traffic from WSL to Windows.
 This is the easiest way to enable outside connections to your local development environment.